 Somewhere along the line, after leaving my post as Billboard magazine’s international editor in a fit of pique, I -- personal pronouns be damned – managed to crank out a 1989 mystery novel, "Walking After Midnight", which I imagined would be a warm-up for more serious literary endeavors.
 Publishers Weekly called it “an auspicious debut."
 Pulitzer Prize-winning author Edna Buchanan said she “couldn’t put it down.
 The backdrop is surreal, lit by Nusser’s expert insight into human decadence.”
 (I’d never met Ms. Buchanan: How could she know?)
 Kirkus said the story “was exciting as an opium haze.”
 (Where did they get that insight?
 I only smoked it once.)

 A Hollywood biggie told my agent he thought I was “a marvelous writer . . . who may have the makings of a screenwriter.”
-Alas, I now had adult responsibilities, a wife who demanded my full attention and a young son, a wonderful young son.
+Alas, I now had adult responsibilities, a wife who demanded my full attention and two wonderful young sons.
 I was told, in no uncertain terms, I could “not afford to write novels.”
 And moving to Hollywood was not an option.

 Unwilling to turn the Freudian drama of my personal life into a best-seller, I abandoned the dream of writing another novel or perish the thought, “going Hollywood.”
 Look what happened to Fitzgerald and Chandler!
 Yet, despite all, somehow my compulsion to scrutinize the human drama -- outside of my own -- remained strong.
 Indeed, it burned and consumed me.
 So it was back to journalism.